agileware/civicrm-end-user-guide/docs/searching/searchkit/what-is-searchkit.md

 ## Concepts and terminology

 Getting familiar with SearchKit requires some understanding of it's components and concepts.
-There are a number of examples in this documentation for you to work through to get a better feel for these but some introduction is needed.
+There are a number of recipes in this documentation for you to work through to get a better feel for these but some introduction is needed.

 ### You find 'Entities'

 An entity is a developer word for a 'thing'.
 In most cases the 'thing' (Entity) you want to search for will be something like a Contact, a Contribution etc.
-You start your search by ensuring it is set to the entity you want to search for, and potentially include or exclude other entities.
-You will see us use Entity in the UI in places - for example you can filter by the 'entity' your search is looking for on the main page.
+You start your search by ensuring it is set to the entity you want to search for.
+You will see us use Entity in the UI in places
+- for example you can filter by the 'entity' your search is looking for on the main page.

 ![Filtering by entity](../../img/search_kit_intro_entity.png)

-You will be able to select fields to display that reflect your selected entity
+Within your search you will be able to select fields to display that reflect your selected entity

 ![Choose fields](../../img/search_kit_intro_select.png)

 ### Filters / Criteria / Where

-The Where section is where you define any criteria that don't relate to a join
+The Where section is where you define the criteria that relate to your entity.

 ![Where clause](../../img/search_kit_intro_where.png)

-The Having section is where you define any criteria to be applied after a 'Group By'.
+The Having section is where you define any criteria to be applied after a 'Group By' (see further down).

 ### With/Without (Joins)